black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 Now that you have your lists of elements, you can pass them to your getCaloriesFromInputs function to extract the calorie total.

 Declare a breakfastCalories variable, and assign it the result of calling getCaloriesFromInputs with breakfastNumberInputs as the argument.

+# Step 73
+Now declare a lunchCalories variable, and give it the value of calling getCaloriesFromInputs with your lunchNumberInputs.